siddhi-io/www/en/docs/docs/query-guide.md

 **Example 2**

 Receive `JSON` messages by exposing an `HTTP` service, and direct them to `StockStream` stream for processing.
-Here the incoming `JSON`, as given bellow, do not adhere to the default data format that's supported by the `JSON` mapper.
+Here the incoming `JSON`, as given below, do not adhere to the default data format that's supported by the `JSON` mapper.

 ```json
 {